Vuxiii/bachelorCompiler/README.md

 ## Short intro and Why
 Welcome to my Bachelors Repo.
-This Compiler Project uses two of my own tools, `Parsley` & `Regex`, which are used instead of the traditional tools: Bison & Flex.
+This Compiler Project uses two of my own tools, `Parsley` & `Regex`, which are used instead of the traditional tools: `Bison` & `Flex`.
 Now why did I make my own tools instead of using freely-available tools?
 Because this is a Project designed to teach myself as much about compilers as possible.
 This involves doing every step from scratch.